sisipeng/sisipeng.github.io/index.md

 ---

 ## About Me
 My research focuses on women's reproductive health and technology.
 In particular, I have been examining communication of women's health issues and digital technology for women's health and well-being.
 I use quantitative, qualitative, and mixed-methods, including surveys, experiments, interviews, and content analysis.
-In my free time, I enjoy taking walks with my dog and baking sweet treats.
+In my free time, I enjoy taking walks with my dog and baking sweets.

 ## Research Interests
 - Health Communication